sanath-narasimhan/academic-static/content/post/First-Search-engine.md

 <h2> Challenges faced </h2>

 1. Implementing the count of words in each word.
 Used the concept of positional indexing.
 2. Getting the posting list for each word.
 It was computationally expensive to sort every posting list and keep them stored prior to the query similarity calculation.
-Sort only the posting list being retrived while calculating the similarity.
+Sort only the posting list being retrieved while calculating the similarity.

 <h3>Inverted Index vs Term Document Matrix</h3>
 The term document matrix was generated with gensim library